Chase and Southwest have a great portfolio of credit cards at three different price points.

 Earn Companion Pass With Southwest Credit Cards

-One of the very best values in travel is the Southwest Airlines Companion Pass, and you can earn that exclusively through credit card spending (or credit card bonuses) on a Southwest credit card.
+One of the very best values in travel is the Southwest Airlines Companion Pass, and you can be on your way to earning it with this bonus.

-With Southwest Companion Pass you can have someone travel with you for the entire year (whether you are paying cash or redeeming points), and just pay taxes and fees for them.
+With Southwest Companion Pass you can have someone travel with you for the entire year (whether on a cash ticket or award ticket), and just pay taxes and fees for them.
 This is such an incredible deal, and basically doubles the value you can get from flying Southwest.

 No Foreign Transaction Fees